sozercan/aad-provider/README.md

 # Azure Active Directory (AAD) provider

+Azure Active Directory (AAD) provider is used for mutating Kubernetes labels to display name of the AAD user using Microsoft Graph API.

+> This repo is meant for testing Gatekeeper external data feature.
+Do not use for production.

+- Make sure you have a Kubernetes user that matches the AAD user you want to query (e.g. `user@example.com`).

-- Create a new service principal and assign necesssary Graph API permissions to read user profile.
+- Create a new service principal and assign necessary Microsoft Graph API permissions to read user profile (`profile` and `User.Read.All`).

-- Add tenant ID, client ID, client secret to the `manifest/secrets.yaml` file.
+- Add your tenant ID, client ID, client secret to the `manifest/secrets.yaml` file.

-- Deploy Gatekeeper with external data enabled (`--enable-external-data`)
+- Deploy Gatekeeper with external data enabled (`--enable-external-data`).

 # Installation